lzcjames/gitbook/Courses_Online/Oracle_Cloud_Infrastructure/Lession_4.md

 -  Rarely accessed data, must be retained and saved for long period of time.
 - 10 times cheaper than Standard Storage Tier
 - **90 days minimum** for storage
-- Objects need to be stored before download; Time To First Byte (TTF)
+- Objects need to be stored before download; Time To First Byte (TTFB) after restore request is made: 4 hours
+- Archive buckets can't be downgraded to standard storage

 ### Object Storage Highly durable